 This course involves the study of major theories, organizations, management and research issues in Juvenile Justice Systems.
 Specific issues such as the role of professional administration, juvenile courts, juvenile detention center, house arrest, electronic monitoring problems and challenges of initiating reform, and issues relating to interagency relations will be discussed.
+(Prerequisite: CRMJ 500, CRMJ 505, and CRMJ 510)

 CRMJ 715 LEGAL AND ETHICAL ISSUES IN JUVENILE JUSTICE SYSTEMS 3 credit hours This course will examine relevant law and case studies involving juveniles.
-It will involve the study of legal and ethical issues with regard to the police handling of juveniles, juvenile court administration.
+It will involve the study of legal and ethical issues with regard to the police handling of juveniles, juvenile court administration, corrections and juvenile agency activities.
+(Prerequisite: CRMJ 500, CRMJ 505, and CRMJ 510)